vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 class AttenuatorProcessor : public AudioEffectX {
 public:

-   // Declarations skipped.
+   // Existing declarations skipped.
 They are not changed.

 private:
    bool mIsUpdatingGain; // 1️⃣ Used to avoid parameter change loopback.